espressif/esp-who/README.md

 ## Hardware Preparation

 To run ESP-WHO, you need to have a development board which integrates a **ESP32 module** that has sufficient GPIO pins and more than **4 MB** external SPI RAM.
-In this case, we take **ESP-WROVER-KIT** as the test board, which is highly recommended for getting started with ESP-WHO.
+Either [ESP-WROVER-KIT](https://www.espressif.com/en/products/hardware/esp-wrover-kit/overview) or [ESP-EYE](https://www.espressif.com/en/products/hardware/esp-eye/overview) can be a good choice as the test board.

 On how to configure ESP32 module for your applications, please refer to the README.md of each example.